Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

-Test input and output of shape.
+Tests cover the shape of tensors after data preprocessing, input and output of trained model and the correct running of training script.
+We test on a random subset of the protected raw dataset and training models where the state_dict is randomized as well.

 ### Question 8